Civil Code of Quebec: Adoption of the Civil Code of Lower Canada

 The substantive law of the 1866 Civil Code of Lower Canada was derived primarily from the judicial interpretations of the law that had been in force to that date in Lower Canada.
-The work of the Commission on codification was also inspired by some of the modernizations found in the 1804 Napoleonic code.
+The work of the Commission on codification was also inspired by some of the modernizations found in the 1804 Napoleonic Code.
 At the time of Canadian Confederation, the Civil Code of Lower Canada replaced most of the laws inherited from the Custom of Paris and incorporated some English law as it had been applied in Lower Canada such as the English law of trusts.
 The former Civil Code was also inspired by the Louisiana Civil Code, the Field Code movement in New York, and the Civil Code of the Canton of Vaud (1819).

 Revision process (1955–1991)

 In 1955, the Government of Quebec embarked on a reform of the Civil Code.
 The Civil Code Revision Office was established, headed by Thibaudeau Rinfret, a former Chief Justice of Canada.
 In 1960, the role of the Office was expanded to include the appointment of four codifiers to work on a definitive draft for the new Code.

 In 1961, Rinfret stepped down from the Office, and was replaced by André Nadeau who served until his appointment to the Superior Court of Quebec in 1964.
 Paul-André Crépeau was subsequently appointed to head the Office, where he served until 1977.

 The reform process that led to the replacement of the Civil Code of Lower Canada by the Civil Code of Quebec was one of the largest legislative recodification undertakings in any civil law jurisdiction.
 The Office produced reports, held consultations, and presented a Draft Civil Code with commentaries to the Quebec National Assembly on 15 August 1977.
-After further consultations during the 1980s, portions of the Book on the Law of the Family were adopted.An Act ensuring the application of the reform of family law (S.Q.
-1982, c.
-17) The consultation process continued through to the early 1990s.
+After further consultations during the 1980s, portions of the Book on the Law of the Family were adopted.
+The consultation process continued through to the early 1990s.